Plan Availability: ✓ Soho | ✓ Pro | ✓ Plus | ✓ Enterprise | ✓ Flex |

-It will take but a moment for the plugin to be installed, after which you will receive a confirmation message on the screen.
-From here, you should click on the link labeled Activate Plugin.
+It takes but a moment for the plugin to be installed, after which you receive a confirmation message on the screen.
+From here, you click on the link labeled Activate Plugin.

-Once the plugin has activated, you will see a confirmation at the top of the screen.
-The plugin will now be visible on your list of active plugins and you will also see Checkfront under the Plugins menu in the left sidebar.
+Once the plugin has activated, you see a confirmation at the top of the screen.
+The plugin is now visible on your list of active plugins and you also see Checkfront under the Plugins menu in the left sidebar.

 Click on this Checkfront link to continue the plugin activation process.
-On the next screen you come to, you'll see a Quick Start Guide at the top with some instructions on how to proceed.
+On the next screen, you can see a Quick Start Guide at the top with some instructions on how to proceed.
 Directly beneath those instructions is a white box labeled Setup.
-Here you will find a field to enter your Checkfront Host URL.
+Here you find a field to enter your Checkfront Host URL.